-E-bikes (electric-assist or pedal-assist bicycles) are allowed on paved trails and wherever traditional bicycles are allowed if they meet the state’s definition and requirements (subdivision 27).
-A motorized bicycle that does not meet this definition is not allowed on any Park District trails.
-Learn more e-bike use in the parks.
+E-bikes (electric-assist or pedal-assist bicycles) can be used wherever traditional bicycles are allowed within Three Rivers, including regional trails, paved in-park trails and singletrack trails, if they meet the state’s definition and requirements.
+A motorized bicycle that does not meet this definition is not allowed on any Park District trail.
+Learn more about e-bike use in the parks.

 The Three Rivers Blog

 At Three Rivers, we get so excited for #30daysofbiking in April, but we know not everyone feels comfortable on bikes and trails.
 Learn how we're working with the community to address inequities in biking.

 By: Alyssa Schauer